Parametrized spectra, a low-tech approach: Introduction

 \textbf{Acknowledgements.} The author would like to give enormous thanks to John Lind, Peter May, and Kate Ponto for explaining the inside knowledge of how this theory is really supposed to go.
 Let's spread this knowledge more widely now.
 He thanks Mike Shulman for writing \cite{shulman_framed_monoidal} because we rely heavily on his perspective.
 He thanks Steve Ferry and Shmuel Weinberger for help and guidance concerning mapping cylinder neighborhoods and compact ANRs.
 Thanks also to Fabian Hebestreit and Steffen Sagave, who presciently suggested that the external smash products are really the more important ones in applications, and who were generous in discussing and sharing \cite{hebestreit_sagave_schlichtkrull} with the author while it was still being written.
 The author thanks the Hausdorff Institute in Bonn for their hospitality in July of 2017 when he started working on the $q$-model structure, and the Max Planck Institute in Bonn for their hospitality during the calendar year of 2018, during which the first six sections of this document were written.

-The author would also like to thank David Carchedi, Madgalena Kedziorek, Inbar Klang, Mona Merling, Sean Tilson, Sarah Yeakel, and everyone else who showed him support and encouragement during the past year.
+The author would also like to thank David Carchedi, Madgalena Kedziorek, Inbar Klang, Mona Merling, Sean Tilson, Sarah Yeakel, and everyone else who showed him support and encouragement during the writing of this paper.
 This has been a large undertaking, motivated by the needs of a certain community, and it has not always been easy to keep going.
 The author hopes that this groundwork will support a diverse array of future projects by young mathematicians at the intersection of homotopy theory and fixed-point theory.

 \beforesubsection